two bed villa

 Nusa Lembongan island information

-Q. What is the internet like?
+Q. What is the internet situation on Nusa Lembongan?

 A. The internet on Nusa Lembongan is still at times patchy though Ohana's does use the best provider available and offers high-speed wifi connectivity.
 We cannot guarantee up-time 100% as this is often out of our hands though we find the internet is pretty good the majority of the time.
+Overall, the internet is fine for general use though it might not have the same bandwidth capabilities for streaming or gaming as what you are used to at home.

 Nusa Lembongan does not have central fresh water infrastructure.
 All properties on Nusa Lembongan draw their water from wells.
 Given Nusa Lembongan is a remote tropical island surrounded by salt water, the quality of the water in the water table will vary depending on the season and the water in the showers and taps will be salty (especially late in the dry months).
+We suppose that is part of the tropical island experience!

 Q. How long should I spend on the island?